klis87/redux-requests/docusaurus/docs/drivers/graphql-driver.md

   },
 });
 ```

 So, you can do it exactly in the same way like other libraries supporting
 `GraphQL multipart request specification`.

+## Progress event support

+`graphql` driver supports [ProgressEvent](https://developer.mozilla.org/en-US/docs/Web/API/ProgressEvent).
+All you
+need to do is to add `meta.measureDownloadProgress` or `meta.measureUploadProgress` to a request action and
+you could access `downloadProgress` or `uploadProgress` values from selectors like `getQuery` or `getMutation`.